elrey72011/ParlayPicker/README.md

 # 🎯 ParlayDesk - AI-Enhanced Sports Betting Analysis

-AI-powered parlay finder with machine learning predictions trained on historical data from The Odds API.
+AI-powered parlay finder with machine learning predictions trained on historical data from The Odds API, Kalshi market validation, and live NFL & NHL context from API-Sports.

+> **What's new:** the primary Streamlit app now bundles the historical-machine-learning workflow that previously lived in the "enhanced" build.
+Provide your The Odds API and API-Sports keys and the app will auto-build logistic models from recent API-Sports schedules, blend them with Kalshi and sentiment signals, and surface the combined analysis throughout the UI.

 ![Python](https://img.shields.io/badge/python-3.9+-blue.svg)
 ![Streamlit](https://img.shields.io/badge/streamlit-1.28+-red.svg)